PanicStation.org

 Do not do these things

-• Do not confront suspected people in public or over group chat.
+• Do not confront suspected people in public or in a group chat.

-• Do not quit impulsively or threaten lawsuits as a first move.
+• Do not quit impulsively or threaten legal action as a first move.

-• Do not retaliate with counter-gossip or “calling people out” online.
+• Do not retaliate with counter-gossip or social media posts.

 • Do not secretly record conversations.
-Recording consent rules vary by state and workplace policy may still prohibit it.
-If you want a record, ask for permission to record or use a written recap email instead.
+Recording consent rules vary by state, and workplace policy may still prohibit it.
+Use a written recap email unless you have checked the rules that apply to you.

 What to do now